LudumDare/ludumdare.com/content/news/2021-09-27_core-sponsorship-ld49.md

 **_"We are excited to be working with Manticore Games,"_** said Interactive Snacks founder Mike Kasprzak. **_"Core is a revolutionary platform that enables creators to quickly build online multiplayer games and experiences with stunning visuals.
 Furthermore, Core is a complete ecosystem that lets you monetize and share your work with an ever growing community.
 It's an exciting opportunity for creators, and we look forward to seeing what you make.“_**

-Core is an endless universe of games to play, worlds to explore, designed by a global community of creators.
-It’s a radically accessible game construction kit and social game-playing platform, all-in-one. **_"We are excited to partner with Interactive Snacks on Ludum Dare 49.
-Core Games aims to revolutionize game creation and allow anyone to create, publish and make money on their games.
-Ludum Dare is one of the longest running and best game jam out there that brings together game creators from all over the world and we are thrilled to be working together to bring even more game creators into LD,"_** said Manticore Games Director of Creator Marketing, David P. Chiu.
+Core is an endless universe of games to play and worlds to explore designed by a global community of creators.
+It’s a radically accessible game construction kit and social game-playing platform, all-in-one.
+Core also offers the most creator-friendly economy of any gaming UGC-platform with a 50% revenue share, allowing creators to make money and build businesses on Core.

+**_"Ludum Dare is one of the longest running and best game jams out there that brings together game creators from all over the world and we are thrilled to be working together to bring even more game creators into LD.
+Core Games aims to revolutionize game creation and allow anyone to create, publish and make money on their games,"_** said Manticore Games Director of Creator Marketing, David P. Chiu.

 Ludum Dare 49 takes place October 1st-4th weekend.